💸 Meet YML Plus: The AI-powered financial sidekick for employees. See the overview | Read the blog

 “Financial literacy is the ability to understand and effectively use various financial skills, including personal financial management, budgeting, and investing.”

-Financial literacy is having the knowledge to make goo financial decisions, whereas financial wellness requires action.
 Financial wellness is way more comprehensive than financial literacy.
 It’s about the actual and perceived state of your overall finances and actively working towards gaining stability and confidence with your finances.

 As an employer, there are many ways to help employees achieve financial wellness.
 Financial stress impacts everyone and is a huge distraction at work according to many financial wellness reports.
-So, how can you help your employees?
-By providing financial wellness benefits.

-To achieve financial wellness offering a program, like ours, will help your employees.
+Offering a program like ours will help your employees achieve financial wellness.
 Some useful financial wellness tips our program provides are:

 • Creating a budget that outlines all sources of income and expense categories